 Click here to read more 30 for 30 reviews.

-Recommendation: Mike and the Mad Dog is an intriguing exploration of the way ambition, recognition and egotism all play a hand in the shaping of high-profile careers.
+Moral of the Story: Mike and the Mad Dog is an intriguing exploration of the way ambition, recognition and egotism all play a hand in the shaping of high-profile careers.
 It is close to essential viewing for those who have lamented the break-up (now 10 years ago) and have never quite gotten over it.

 Running Time: 50 mins.

 All content originally published and the reproduction elsewhere without the expressed written consent of the blog owner is prohibited.

 I saw this one a while back.
 I can recognise their trademarks in sport chat shows here.
 Their reasons for breaking up felt like a rock band.
 Amazing while together but you know it couldn’t last.

 That it felt like a “break-up” at all speaks to how successful they were.
 Its amazing to think how much they couldn’t stand each other at first to then go off the air in the emotional way that they did.
 Really quite something.
 I really enjoyed learning about these guys.
 I had no idea who they were before watching this doc.

 I’ve loved the whole series.
 The fact that Hollywood has started to yell some of the stories shows how far ahead of the game ESPN have been.
 Year of the Scab and FOur Falls of Buffalo at probably my favourite.
 This was really interesting.
 The fact that both were to blame, both had egos both knew they did their best work together really stood out.
 Must be odd to have your work copied.
 Imitation flattery and all that.

 Pingback: Month in Review: August ’18 | Thomas J

 I think I’ve never listened to these guys or sought them out and still I know exactly who they are.
 I couldn’t say the same for many other talk radio hosts.
 Sounds like they had a very interesting run and you’ve piqued my interest in this 30 for 30.